s-porebski/Discord-Bot/README.md

 `!ranking` - Shows the ranking of the added players

-`!streak <summoner-name>`  - Displays the win or loss streak for the specified player
+`!streak <summoner-name>`  - Displays the win or loss streak on for the specified player

-`!streak <summoner-name>/<summoner-name>` - Displays the win ratio for specific players
+`!duo <summoner-name>/<summoner-name>` - Displays the win ratio for specific players